SkeetMcSpanky/Victoria-Balkinized/README.md

-# Victoria-Balkinized
+# Victoria-Balkanized
+Welcome to Victoria 2 Balkanized!
-A mod in development for Victoria 2
+This a mod currenty in development for Victoria 2.